 After that, the plan pays 100% up to the selected policy maximum, ranging from $50,000 to $2,000,000, depending upon your age.

 Let's assume that you have purchased a $50,000 policy maximum with a $250 deductible for 3 months.

 Let's assume that the doctor charges you $150/visit and you need to visit several times.

 The first time you visit the doctor, you will have to pay all of that $150 yourself.
 You still have $100 left towards the unsatisfied deductible.

 On the second visit, you will have to pay $100 yourself.
 You have now completely satisfied your deductible once per policy period.
-If you visit the provider in the network and he/she bills directly, the plan pays the remaining $50.
-Otherwise, it will pay 90% which is $45 and you pay 10% which is $5.
+The plan pays the remaining $50.

 The hospital charges $12,000 per day for a total bill of $24,000.
-Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible, and the insurance company will pay the rest as long the hospital is in the network and they bill directly.
-Otherwise, you pay the $250 deductible plus $500 (10% of first $5,000) and the insurance company will pay the rest.
+Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible, and the insurance company will pay the rest.

 You go to an emergency room for a sickness.
 The hospital does some test and gives some treatment but does not admit you.
-In additional to your deductible and applicable coinsurance, you will pay to additional $200 penalty for that visit, because you were not admitted.
-However, if it were an injury or accident, you wouldn't have to pay $200 penalty, even if you were not admitted.
+In additional to your deductible, you will pay an additional $200 penalty for that visit because you were not admitted.
+However, if it were for an injury or accident, you wouldn't have to pay $200 penalty, even if you were not admitted.